 Why are some sites blocked?

 Some sites are blocked because of restricting website access based on geographical criteria.

 If a website got taken down, there’s nothing much you can do to access it any longer, besides checking for a cached version of it online, maybe.

 However, if the site is blocked to specific regions, this limitation can be easily circumvented.
 We refer to this situation as geoblocking since that’s exactly what it is.

 Some examples include the US version of Netflix, CBC, Hulu, and HBO GO.
 However, most of these entertainment platforms aren’t blocked because of political-social factors, but because of economic purposes.

-(*) – if you want to access a service that’s restricted outside of a specific country (for instance USA), you should connect to a server located in that country (USA).
+(*) – if you want to access a service that’s restricted outside of a specific country (for instance USA), you should connect to a server located in that country.

 Using a Smart DNS service might prove to be more effective than using a VPN most of the time.
 Smart DNS services lack encryption, so it shouldn’t slow down your connection even one bit.

-However, you should understand that using a Smart DNS service also exposes your connection to whoever might feel like listening on it.
+However, you should understand that using a Smart DNS service also exposes your connection to whoever might feel like listening to it.